Shekyl Stats

 Post-Quantum Component

-ML-DSA-65 — a NIST-finalized lattice-based digital signature scheme
+ML-DSA-65 (FIPS 204) — a NIST-finalized lattice-based digital signature at security level 3

 This hybrid approach is deliberately conservative.
-It increases transaction size, but avoids betting the entire chain on a single transition-era primitive.
+It increases transaction size by approximately 5.3 KB of authentication material, but avoids betting the entire chain on a single transition-era primitive.
 The chain is secure if either classical assumptions hold or post-quantum assumptions hold.

 Security Goals